Gajendra43200/ROR-assessment/README.md

 ## Features Of Project

 ## User Authentication and Management
-* Users can create an account and authenticate themselves.
+* Users can create an account and authenticate themselves(JWT).
-* Implement two-factor authentication (2FA) for enhanced security.
+* Implement two-factor authentication (2FA) for enhanced security(rotp,qrcode gem used).

 ## Blog Posts Management
 * Users can create, edit, and delete blog posts.